bcrone/m6A_CNN/README.md

 # m6A_CNN
-m6A methylation bias correction via
+m6A methylation bias correction via CNN